Impact

 Affected Systems

 The affected product is the Linux kernel.
-No specific version ranges are provided by the CNA; therefore any kernel release that contains the commit 8533051ce92015e9cc6f75e0d52119b9d91610b6, its revert, or the associated keyword ‘drm/xe: Skip exec queue schedule toggle’ is relevant.
-Administrators should verify relevant commit in their running kernel and check for the identical keyword in the changelog.
-Systems that enable LR/preempt‑fence VM mode are at higher risk because the flaw is exposed only in that execution mode.
+Any released kernel that contains the commit 8533051ce92015e9cc6f75e0d52119b9d91610b6, its revert, or the keyword ‘drm/xe: Skip exec queue schedule toggle’ is relevant.
+Because the issue is specific to the LR/preempt‑fence VM execution mode, kernels where this mode is enabled are at higher risk.

 Risk and Exploitability